Battle of Hill 70: Analysis

 In 2016, Robert Foley wrote that Army Group Crown Prince Rupprecht and the 6th Army headquarters thought that the Canadian advance had been stopped by 16 August.
 Below wrote in his diary that more than ten attacks by the Canadians, "the best English [sic] troops", had been repulsed.
 The Canadian attack had been stopped because the "English" lacked the flexibility to exploit success, a criticism that had emerged during the Battle of the Somme in 1916.
 The Canadian attack was seen as a feint to divert German divisions from Flanders and the army group ordered the 6th Army to fight with its own resources, including the seven divisions in army reserve.
-The 4th Guard and the 220th divisions acted as Eingreifdivisionen on 15 August and with the existing divisions, conducted most of the German defence.
+The 4th Guard Division and the 220th Division acted as Eingreifdivisionen on 15 August and with the existing divisions, conducted most of the German defence.

 Once the German counter-attack in 15 August had failed, the attempt to recapture Hill 70 was abandoned and counter-attacks were restricted local efforts to repulse Canadian attacks and for tactical improvements to the German defences.
-Two divisions were moved from reserve to replace the 4th Guard and the 220th divisions, three more divisions in reserve remaining available to the 6th Army.
+Two divisions were moved from reserve to replace the 4th Guard Division and the 220th Division, three more divisions in reserve remaining available to the 6th Army.
 No forces were transferred to Lens from Flanders or anywhere else and no divisions were sent to Flanders from 15 to 25 August.
 Foley wrote that the 1st Guard Reserve Division had been included in some accounts but that neither Below or other German sources from the time refer to it; Foley also wrote that Canadian sources mention the 185th Division in interrogation reports.
 In 2017, Andrew Rawson wrote that the Canadian attack prevented the Germans from transferring five divisions in the Lens area to Flanders.